Various mountaintop/tower cameras —with views over the Kincade and other fires— are accessible at: http://www.alertwildfire.org/northbay/

-Have you got ideas for a good tee shirt design?
+Got ideas for a good tee shirt design?

-Please email me ideas!
-D [at] cavern.mobi
+Please email me your ideas!

 CryptoRights (CAVERN’s sponsoring nonprofit) has a small development team working on the design for the prototype (alpha) hardware nodes that will (go up next year on rooftops and in attics) to form the mesh radio network we’re developing for 2020 and beyond.